RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 This configuration allows to spawn one or several robots, in one or several simulator environments (either different instances of the same simulator, or instances of different simulators) and an easy switching from simulation to real robot.

+It has to be remembered the concept of spawning: creating a robot in the simulation environment, but not running it's low-level software (i.e. control).
+Spawning is done at a low-level, but running software (even if it is the control of the robot) is at higher-level (control is somehow medium-level).

 It has to be noted that this launch package does not launch any configuration for localization, navigation, perception, etc. as this has to be done at a higher level so integration with real robots is easier.

 This README file is splitted in the following sections: